angelueb/clustertut/content/Practical Examples/example_gpu-conda.md

   208  angel     gpgpu rlmedica  RUNNING   0:51   1-00:00:00    10 gres:gpu:1        g01
 ```

-Note the information regarding some of the resources we requested in out job sccript (10 CPUS, 1 GPU)
+Note the information regarding some of the resources we requested in our job script (10 CPUS, 1 GPU).

 With the `scontrol`command we can get quite detailed information about our specific job: